Mazurkas, Op. 7 (Chopin): No. 1 in B♭ major

-The first mazurka, set in B-flat major and marked Vivace, is the most well-known mazurka of the set and perhaps, one of Chopin's most popular mazurkas in general.

-The piece is in Rondo form and includes a lively main theme characterized by an upward rise and then downard jumps of ninth intervals.
+The first mazurka, set in B♭ major and marked Vivace, is the most well-known mazurka of the set and perhaps, one of Chopin's most popular mazurkas in general.
+The piece is in rondo form and includes a lively main theme characterized by an upward rise and then downard jumps of ninth intervals.
 The second theme, in F major, is quite graceful and adds to the elegant character of the piece.
 After a reprise of the main theme, a third and much more subdued theme is introduced.
 It is quite tonally ambiguous and its mysterious mood is in total contrast with the rest of the piece.
-The main theme returns for a final time and the piece ends on a B-flat major chord marked forte.
+The main theme returns for a final time and the piece ends on a B♭ major chord marked forte.
 It takes a little under three minutes to perform.